maxperiod/aiongrindmeter/README.md

 * Cash Flow Out: Amount of Kinah you have spent.

 * Net Change: The net increase (if positive) or net decrease (if negative) of your kinah.

+* Sales to NPCs: Amount of Kinah you received by selling vendor trash to NPCs.

 * Last Transaction: The amount of your last Kinah transaction.